binarylogic/authlogic/.github/ISSUE_TEMPLATE/feature_proposal.md

   - Do not disclose security issues in public.
 See our [contributing guide](https://github.com/binarylogic/authlogic/blob/master/CONTRIBUTING.md) for instructions.

-- [ ] I am committed to implementing this feature in a reasonable amount of time, and responding promptly to feedback.
+- [ ] Include the reason why this feature is helpfull for the community

 # Current Behavior

 Describe.

 # Proposed Behavior

+Describe.

+# Explain why this feature is helpfull

 Describe.